Fabien-PORTES/meteo_stacklabs/README.md

 - [serverless](https://www.serverless.com/) application framework
 - [python 3.*](https://www.python.org/downloads/)

+It also needs some infrastructure:
+- S3 bucket: meteostacklabs: store raw level of project data
+- S3 bucket: meteostacklabsglued: store data transformed by glue jobs
+- S3 bucket: aws-glue-assets-530505212955-eu-west-1: store Glue assets like transform scripts

-An AWS user with Admin rights is also needed to deploy the application with the appropriate credentials for CLI.
+An AWS IAM user with Admin rights is also needed to deploy the application with the appropriate credentials for CLI.
 You can follow this [documentation](https://docs.aws.amazon.com/fr_fr/IAM/latest/UserGuide/id_users_create.html) to setup your account.

 The above steps don you can configure your AWS credentials in serverless by running